3 mistakes to avoid when working out

 Whatever you do, make sure you take one step at a time as to not overwhelm yourself physically and emotionally.
 No baby went from laying down in their crib to running down the hallway.
 They roll over, they crawl, they stand, they walk, and they finally run (all over the place!).

 Let’s keep applying that kind of common sense when we grow up.
 Let’s not rush through everything as fast as we can without enjoying the process.
 If we want to succeed in the long term, we need to pace ourselves and work toward our goals, SLOWLY but surely.

 If you are not sure what “slowly but surely” looks like for you and for the new program you are trying to get on board with, let’s talk!
-We can spend 30 minutes on the phone and see what strategy you could put in place.
-If you are really motivated to change your lifestyle, I will be happy to offer you a FREE Healthy Lifestyle Kick-off Session.
-You can apply here or by clicking on the button below.
+We can spend 20 minutes on the phone and see what strategy you could put in place.
+If you are thinking about a lifestyle change, I will be happy to spend some time on the phone wit you.
+Request a Kick-Off Session here or by clicking on the button below.

 If you need help designing a workout plan that fits your preferences and your schedule, feel free to reach out to me.
 I don't do fitness, but I know amazing people who are experts and I can refer you to them, once I understand your needs better.
 Contact me, let's get you in the hands of professionals who really care!

 None of my articles, content, services, or products are intended to diagnose, treat, prevent, or cure any illness or disease.
 The information provided in my services, programs, and classes is not intended to take the place of advice from your medical professional, licensed dietitian, or nutritionist.
 You are solely responsible for your health care and activity choices.